 Repository Management with Nexus

-To manage Nexus repositories, log in as the administrative user and click on Repositories in the Views/Repositories menu in the left-hand navigation menu.
+To manage Nexus repositories, log in as the administrative user and click on Repositories in the Views/Repositories menu in the left-hand Nexus menu.

 Nexus provides for three different kinds of repositories - Proxy Repositories, Hosted Repositories and Virtual Repositories.